Cindy Robinson

-Cindy Robinson is an American voice actress who voices in animations and video games.
-Some of her major roles are Makoto Nanaya and Gii from the Blazblue series, Betty Boop in commercials, Queen Beryl in Sailor Moon, Chitose Nanbu in Ah My Buddha, Kukaku Shiba, Miyako Shiba, Jinta Hanakari (kid) and Kiyone Kotetsu in Bleach, Zola in the Blue Dragon series, Madeline Hatter in "Ever After High" Minerva and Hinoka in Fire Emblem.
+Cindy Robinson (born April 6, 1969) is an American voice actress who voices in animations and video games.
+Some of her major roles are Makoto Nanaya and Gii from the BlazBlue series, Betty Boop in commercials, Queen Beryl in Sailor Moon, Chitose Nanbu in Ah My Buddha, Kukaku Shiba, Miyako Shiba, Jinta Hanakari (kid) and Kiyone Kotetsu in Bleach, Zola in the Blue Dragon series, Minerva, Libra, and Hinoka in the Fire Emblem franchise, Madeline Hatter in Ever After High, Astrid in Skyrim, and Zafina in the Tekken series.
 She also makes an uncredited appearance as the voice of the Purge Emergency Broadcast System in The Purge franchise.

 Robinson is best known for her role as Amy Rose in the Sonic the Hedgehog franchise since 2010.

 Personal life

-On April 29, 2022, Robinson married voice actor Christopher Corey Smith.
+On April 29, 2022, Robinson married fellow voice actor Christopher Corey Smith.